H-isaac23/Youtube-Streams-Liker/README.md

 sl.get_stream_links()
 ```

-This will also store the links in a dictionary.
-This will also store the links in a text file called "video links.txt" with the purpose of keeping track of the videos that the program has already liked.
+This will also store the links in a dictionary and in a text file called "video links.txt" with the purpose of keeping track of the videos that the program has already liked.

 ### 4.
 Now that we have the video links, we will now like them using a selenium webdriver.
 Simply call the method like_videos() to get started.